How we Achieve

 A test variety of barley susceptible to lodging, caused by a combination of wind and rain, with better-adapted varieties on either side.
 American farmers can visit trials like this one in Washington state in 2016, view data from them online, or discuss them with extension agents to help decide which varieties to grow.
 Breeding wheat, rice, and other grains that have high yields but do not fall over under their own weight in wind and rain has been critical to food security and economic development worldwide.

 Yuan Longping, the father of higher-yielding hybrid rice, in a rice paddy.
 Professor Yuan is a household name in China and most rice planted in the country is now hybrid, in spite of the difficulty of hybridizing rice relative to many other crops.

 Children eating orange-fleshed sweet potatoes in Mozambique, where vitamin A deficiency is common.
 Unlike those in the US, traditional African sweet potatoes are white.
 An international collaborative has adapted orange-fleshed sweet potatoes from the New World to African conditions.
 Orange-fleshed sweet potatoes are sweeter than those traditionally grown in Africa as well as being higher in vitamin A, and can meet daily vitamin A requirements in quantities normally consumed.
 Hundreds of thousands of farmers in Africa and South Asia are currently planting them, with projections of as many as 15 million by 2020.

-Golden kiwis, a new specialty crop grown in China (and elsewhere).
-Golden kiwis are nutritionally comparable to green kiwis but can fetch higher prices for farmers.
+Golden kiwis, a new specialty crop.
+Golden kiwis are nutritionally comparable to green kiwis, but can fetch higher prices for farmers.

 Research on late blight in potato, the disease that caused the Irish Potato Famine.
 The potato genotype in the foreground is resistant to the strain of blight being tested against; those in the background are not.